dgerosa/astrostatistics_bicocca_2023/README.md

 ## Schedule

+The class covers 6 credits = 42 hours = 21 lectures of 2 hours each.
 This year's schedule and lecture skeleton is available [here](schedule.md)

 ## Textbook and Resources